WriteEditor/ryan-rushing/_posts/writing/2011-08-11-I-need-to-write-more.md

 layout: individual
 title: I Need to Write More
 category: writing
+excerpt: When I designed this version of ryan-rushing.com, I put the most recent post in a very prominent position on my home page in an effort to force my hand to paper and actually write down the ideas that have bouncing around in my brain.
+That didn&rsquo;t really didn&rsquo;t work as well as I&rsquo;d hoped, but since it&rsquo;s designed like this for now, I need to take avantage of it.
 ---

 ####The first paragraph is referencing an old site, not the current version.